mimon310git/mimon310git/README.md

 - I build UI and API automation projects using Playwright and JavaScript
 - I focus on writing structured and maintainable test code (Page Object Model)
 - I am learning how automated testing fits into CI/CD workflows (GitHub Actions)
 - I am interested in networking, infrastructure, and technical troubleshooting
-- I aim to understand how applications behave across UI, API, and system levels

 ---